EsperoTech/yaade/docs/docs/scripts.md

 ### Execute another Request

-Request scripts allow you to execute other requests before the actual request is sent.
-This provides a powerful tool to chain requests.
+A very powerful tool is to execute other requests from within a script.
+This gives you the ability to chain requests and build complex workflows.
 The signature of the command is very simple:

 ```javascript